0mco/math-tex-snippets/README.md

 ```
 Here I use '\m<tab>' instead of just '\mu' for consistency.
 At here its convience is not obvious, but when you type '\g<tab>' for '\gamma' or '\e<tab>' for 'epsilon', the convience is clear.
+Notice that I didn't press any arrow key.
 The mappings I used to map these keys to the Greek letters is by the Greek keyboard.
 See [GreekKeyboard](https://upload.wikimedia.org/wikipedia/commons/4/48/KB_Greek_polytonic_Unicode.svg) for a complete version.